-Section 54.
-Authority to Examine Customer's Transactions. - The AMLC and its Secretariat may examine all transactions of any customer, including related accounts with DNFBPs that are deemed related to any unlawful activity/predicate offense or money laundering offense as defined in these Guidelines, the AMLA, and its implementing rules and regulations, or the Terrorism Financing Law.

 Section 55.
+Authority to Examine Customer's Transactions. - The AMLC and its Secretariat may examine all transactions of any customer, including related accounts with DNFBPs that are deemed related to any unlawful activity/predicate offense or money laundering offense as defined in these Guidelines, the AMLA, and its implementing rules and regulations, or the TFPSA.

+Section 56.
 Freezing and Forfeiture of Monetary Instruments or Properties. - The freezing or forfeiture of funds, monetary instruments or properties shall be governed by the AMLA, its implementing rules and prospective issuances of the AMLC.
-DNFBPs shall not lift the effects of any freeze order without seeking official confirmation from the AMLC.
+DNFBPs shall not lift the effects of any freeze order without seeking official confirmation from the AMLC on whether or not a case for forfeiture is filed with the appropriate court.

-Section 56.
-Rules of Procedure. - Proceedings for issuance of freeze order, and provisional asset preservation order or asset preservation order, shall be governed by the Rule of Procedure in Cases of Civil Forfeiture, Asset Preservation, and Freezing of Monetary Instrument, Property or Proceeds Representing, Involving or Relating to an Unlawful Activity or Money Laundering Offense under Republic Act No. 9160, as Amended (AM No. 05-11-04-SC), or amendments thereto.
+Section 57.
+Rules of Procedure. - Proceedings for issuance of freeze order, and provisional asset preservation order or asset preservation order, shall be governed by the Rule on Asset Preservation, Seizure, and Forfeiture in Criminal Cases Under Republic Act No. 9160, as amended, and the Rule of Procedure in Cases of Civil Forfeiture, Asset Preservation, and Freezing of Monetary Instrument, Property or Proceeds Representing, Involving or Relating to an Unlawful Activity or Money Laundering Offense under Republic Act No. 9160, as amended (A.M.
+No. 05- 11-04-SC), or amendments thereto.